Endgame Strategy For Season Long Football Pick’em Pools

 “Avoid Bad Finish”

 The “Avoid Bad Finish” mode effectively continues the conservative picking strategy used for the majority of the season all the way through the final week.
 It continues to ignore factors like your current position in the standings, and simply keeps picking the teams we project as most likely to win or cover the spread.
-The downside, of course, is that these picks are not designed to maximize your odds to win a prize, and the pool is ending soon.
+The downside, of course, is that these picks are not designed to maximize your odds to win a prize if you’re behind and time is running out, and the pool is ending soon.

 If you’re currently “out of the money” in the standings, using these picks over the last few weeks is akin to punting on 4th-and-6 from your own 30-yard line with 1:30 left in the game and your team down by 4.
 You’re most likely conceding defeat but minimizing the chance that your opponents run up the score on you.